balenaltd/handbook/Setting-up-the-Development-Environment.md

 To work with real devices in the Devenv, you will need to import the relevant OS images.
 See the 'Devices' page [here](https://github.com/resin-io/hq/wiki/Devices) for details of how to achieve this using the `import-images` tool.

+# Building Apps

+Port `22` is used by several services in the Devenv, and because of this `git` in the Devenv runs on a different port.
+To build Apps from the host machine, you'll need to setup your SSH config so it uses port `2222` instead.
+For example:

+    Host git.resindev.io
+        User heds
+        Port 2222
+        Hostname git.resindev.io
+        PreferredAuthentications publickey
+        IdentityFile ~/.ssh/resindev-git

+Where `resindev-git` is the key whose public identity has been registered in the Dashboard on sign in.

+As long as you name the host `git.resindev.io`, you should now be able to use the git remote line given at the top of an Application's webpage to be able to add the repository.
+Pushing is the same as always:

+    git push resin master

 # `resin-cli`

 The `resin` CLI tool will work with the Devenv in the usual way.
 Install with: